stephenvisser/FreeFootie/README.md

+Prequisites:
+* node (with npm)
+* grunt-cli (npm package)
+* ruby
+* compass (ruby gem)

 Starting work on this project is easy.
-You just need npm and grunt-cli installed on your machine.
+You just need to install the prereqs for your chosen OS.
 After that, just follow the steps below:

     git clone https://github.com/ConCode/FreeFootie
     cd FreeFootie